drgcheatsheet/drgcheatsheet/src/content/modes/escort.md

 #### <ClassIcon name="engineer" /><span class="align-middle">Engineer</span>

-- You can create platforms in the second phase of the Ommoran Heartstone to avoid the flying rocks from falling onto the dozer.
-Try to create a layer around 2 meters above the dozer and fix holes quickly.
+- Create platforms above the dozer in the second phase of the Ommoran Heartstone to avoid the flying rocks from damaging the dozer.
+Try to create them around 2 meters above the dozer and fix holes quickly.
 - The Heartstone itself is a good spot for turrets

 </ClassHighlight>